IBMSpectrumComputing/lsf-kubernetes/doc/README_LSF.md

 1. Advanced GPU scheduling policies like NVlink affinity.
 2. Resource management policies such as fair share, resource guarantees and limits.
 3. Pod co-scheduling.
-4. Limited support for sharing resources between Kubernetes and LSF.
-In this tech preview, Kubernetes isn't aware of any work run purely through LSF.
-But LSF is aware of pods that were scheduled outside of LSF.
+4. Kubernetes isn't aware of any work running on shared execution hosts if the work was submitted to LSF and doesn't run in a Kubernetes pod.
+LSF however is aware of resource used by pods that were submitted outside of LSF, and scheduled outside of LSF.

 ### Installation options